 Federal Stafford Loans are low-interest loans made to students attending at least half-time.
-Loans are made to students by a lender such as a bank, credit union, or savings and loan associations.
+Loans are made through the William G. Ford Federal Direct Loan Program.

 There are two types of Stafford Loans: subsidized and unsubsidized.
 The Subsidized Stafford is a need-based loan while the Unsubsidized is a non-need-based loan.
 The amounts that a student may borrow may be a combination of both loans: \$3,500 for freshmen, \$4,500 for sophomores, \$5,500 for juniors and seniors, and \$8,500 for graduate students.
 The total debt that a dependent undergraduate student can accumulate in a subsidized loan is \$23,000.
-Independent undergraduate students may borrow up to \$46,000 but only \$23,000 of that can be in a subsidized loan.
-Graduate students may borrow up to \$65,000 in a subsidized loan but may not exceed \$138,500 in a combination of both subsidized and unsubsidized loans.
+Independent undergraduate students may borrow up to \$57,500 but only \$23,000 of that can be in a subsidized loan.
+Graduate students may borrow up to \$65,500 in a subsidized loan but may not exceed \$138,500 in a combination of both subsidized and unsubsidized loans.
 Students must be enrolled at least half time to be eligible.